 The Kaleido-IP can monitor and display UHD, HD, and SD television programs distributed over IP, through up to four displays or through up to four streaming outputs.
 It supports numerous compressed and uncompressed video and audio formats.
-See Decoding Capacity, on page 122 for more information about the supported number of video programs.

 A Kaleido-IP multiviewer system in its default configuration includes a predefined room and some layouts.
 Once you have connected your Kaleido-IP to your local Management and Media Networks, hooked up to up to four displays, and specified source information, you can start using these layouts to monitor video signals distributed over IP.
-Consult the Kaleido Software User's Manual (see Related Documentation, on page 17) for instructions on how to define more rooms and layouts to suit your specific requirements.
+Consult the Kaleido Software User's Manual (see Related Documentation, on page 21) for instructions on how to define more rooms and layouts to suit your specific requirements.